Java Stream Terminal Operations Examples

 In this tutorial, we will learn Java 8 Stream terminal operations with examples.

+Stream operations are divided into intermediate and terminal operations.
 The terminal operations of the Java Stream interface typically return a single value.
-Terminal operations can not be chained together.
-Intermediate operations return another stream as a result, they can be chained together to form a pipeline of operations.
+Terminal operations cannot be chained together, unlike intermediate operations, which return another stream as a result and can be chained together to form a pipeline of operations.

-Terminal Stream operations:
+Terminal Stream operations include:

 • anyMatch()